danvergara/dblab/docs/tutorials/navigation.md

 While moving through a result set, the selected cell is highlighted so you can see where you are.
 Press <kbd>Enter</kbd> on a cell to copy its content.

+### Going full screen

+Focus the query editor or the result set panel and press <kbd>alt+f</kbd> to expand it to fill the whole terminal, hiding the title, status bar and the other panels — handy when you're reading a wide result set or writing a long query.
+Press <kbd>Esc</kbd> to return to the split layout; moving focus to the sidebar leaves full-screen mode too, since it isn't available there.

 ### Writing your first query

 Focus the query editor with the panel navigation keys.
 The editor works like Vim: it starts in **normal** mode, where keystrokes are commands rather than text.